sec-int/lightsec_25_frodokem/README.md

 BRAMs | 8
 DSPs | 0

-The current timing analysis has a slack of
+The current timing analysis has the following slack times:

 Slack type | time (ns)
 --- | ---: